ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 VolumeDiskGroup:     vmrm_rhel_WG_VG <-> rccg-a382-d35ba

 ```
-An output that is similar to the following example is displayed for (private pod/plan)
+An output that is similar to the following example is displayed for private cloud:
 ```
 ksysmgr q disk_group
 WGName:              vmrm_rhel_WG